NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Create-NET-Standard-Packages-VS2017.md

 ## Edit metadata in the .csproj file

 With NuGet 4.0 and .NET Core projects, package metadata is contained directly in the `.csproj` file instead of external files such as a `.nuspec'.
-A full description of that metadata is found in [Adding nuget pack as an MSBuild target](/ndocs/schema/csproj-pack-target).
+A full description of that metadata is found in [NuGet pack and restore as MSBuild targets](/ndocs/schema/msbuild-targets).

 1. Right-click the project in Solution Explorer and select **Edit AppLogger.csproj**.
 1. Locate the `PropertyGroup` that contains a single `TargetFramework` element and motify it as follows.
 Note that `TargetFramework` becomes `TargetFrameworks` (plural):